By Sam Silerio

 Sam Silerio is the owner and operator of the solar company Sunshine City in El Paso.
 He is an Army veteran, UTEP alum, and Texas-licensed attorney.

-Disclosure: El Paso Electric Co. is a financial supporter of El Paso Matters.
+Disclosure: El Paso Electric Co. has been a financial supporter of El Paso Matters.
 Financial supporters play no role in El Paso Matters’ journalism.
+The news organization’s policy on editorial independence can be found here.